AryanJain5331/SynthMind/README.md

 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.

-Built with ❤️ by [Your Name] Powered by Streamlit & Google Gemini
+Built with ❤️ by My Team Architect Powered by Streamlit & Google Gemini